Pr1meSuspec7/pushComm/README.md

 ### Requirements

-This script tested on Linux/Windows with python3.7 or higher.
-The following packages are required:
+This script tested on Linux with python3.7 or higher. (works only on Linux) The following packages are required:
  - napalm
  - termcolor